 Why choose an independent school for your child?
-Why should I choose a Quaker school for my child?
-What are the benefits of a Quaker Elementary (preschool-5) school?Why choose Goshen Friends School?
+Why choose a Quaker school for your child?
+What are the benefits of a Quaker elementary (preschool through fifth grade) school?Why choose Goshen Friends School for your child?

 Why choose an independent school for your child?

-Why should I choose a Quaker school for my child?
+Why choose a Quaker school for your child?

-Quakers have been committed to education since their arrival in the “New World”.
+Quakers have been committed to education since their arrival in the “New World."
 In the late 1600s, Philadelphia Quakers established the first Friends schools, many of which still educate children today.
-Early Quakers believed that spiritual, social, and intellectual growth are closely linked and this belief remains a basic tenant of modern, Quaker education.
+Early Quakers believed that spiritual, social, and intellectual growth are closely linked, and this belief remains a basic tenet of modern Quaker education.
 Friends have always stressed the importance of an education that supports the overall development of the child.
 For over 300 years, students of Quaker schools have had extraordinary educational experiences based upon these simple, timeless ideas.

 A recent Goshen Friends School graduate was given a creative writing assignment while in middle school.
-She was asked to describe “where do you come from”.
+She was asked to answer this question: “Where do you come from?”
 These are her words:

-Like our students, Quakerism is dynamic --a historically rich philosophy that translates seamlessly to modern realities and the acquisition of indispensible 21st century skills.
-To learn more details about Quaker schools visit the Friends Council on Education, a Philadelphia based organization that supports Quaker schools locally and globally through professional development and resource sharing.
+Like our students, Quakerism is dynamic - a historically rich philosophy that translates seamlessly to modern realities and the acquisition of indispensible twenty-first-century skills.
+To learn more details about Quaker schools, visit the Friends Council on Education, a Philadelphia-based organization that supports Quaker schools locally and globally through professional development and resource sharing.

-What are the benefits of a Quaker Elementary (preschool-5) school?
+What are the benefits of a Quaker elementary (preschool through fifth grade) school?

-Independent elementary schools provide an essential academic setting where educators strive to lay a solid base for 21st century learning.
-Add Quakerism to the mix and the result is a wonderfully unique educational experience that approaches each learner hopefully, with both respect and enthusiasm.
+Independent elementary schools provide an essential academic setting where educators strive to lay a solid base for twenty-first-century learning.
+Add Quakerism to the mix, and the result is a wonderfully unique educational experience that approaches each learner hopefully, with both respect and enthusiasm.
 What do these distinctive schools offer to learners?

-Confidence—Graduates of Quaker elementary schools know themselves and are able to recognize the strengths of peers.
-Because they are effective communicators and creative problem solvers at an early age, the fifth graders approach transitions with self-belief.
-They are not only prepared for a middle school setting, but they are also “ready” in every sense.
+Confidence.
+Graduates of Quaker elementary schools know themselves and are able to recognize the strengths of peers.
+Because they are effective communicators and creative problem solvers at an early age, fifth graders approach transitions with self-belief.
+They are not only prepared for a middle school setting but are also “ready” in every sense.

-Spirituality—Weekly Meeting for Worship is a time for students to quietly reflect.
+Spirituality.
+Weekly Meeting for Worship is a time for students to reflect quietly.
 This time within oneself allows children to discover the power they have over their own bodies and the deepness of their thoughts.
-The ability to reflect is an important skill that enhances learning, relationships, and self reliance.
+The ability to reflect is an important skill that enhances learning, relationships, and self-reliance.

 In every institution, educators are faced with preparing today’s learners for tomorrow’s challenges.
-The academic world now focuses on a 21st century skill set that includes creativity & innovation; critical thinking & problem solving; and communications & collaboration.
-(See 21st Century Skills: Rethinking How Students Learn (Leading Edge) by James Bellanca & Ron Brandt.)
+The academic world now focuses on a twenty-first-century skill set that includes creativity and innovation, critical thinking and problem solving, and communications and collaboration.
+(To learn more, see 21st Century Skills: Rethinking How Students Learn, by James Bellanca & Ron Brandt; Leading Edge.)
 Although newly identified as what is needed for future global success, these skills have been the focus and result of Quaker elementary education for 300 years.

 Celebrating childhood.
-With our children experiencing recess each day (two times in Lower School), we bring joy to all our children.
-While we lay a strong academic foundation for our pupils, we do so by making learning fun, experiential and appropriate.
-Children are allowed to be children, and they are able to take the sometimes difficult journey of childhood in an environment of safety, inclusivity and support.Comfort and commitment.
+With our children experiencing recess each day (two times in Lower School), we bring joy to childhood.
+While we lay a strong academic foundation for our pupils, we do so by making learning fun, experiential, and appropriate.
+Children are allowed to be children, and they are able to take the sometimes difficult journey of childhood in an environment of safety, inclusivity, and support.Comfort and commitment.
 With our small class sizes, we know one another.
-All our teachers and staff members are integral parts of our students’ education, and every student is loved and supported by all.
-Committed teachers, staff, administrators and parents work together to bring happiness and accomplishment to every child.Preparation.
+All of our teachers and staff members are integral parts of our students’ education, and every student is loved and supported by all.
+Committed teachers, staff, administrators, and parents work together to bring happiness and accomplishment to every child.Preparation.
 From mindful beginnings come global perspectives.
-In teaching our students to see goodness in everyone, we prepare them for the world outside of Goshen – to be caring, compassionate, involved, invested, curious, problem solving citizens of this earth.Tradition.
-With our embedded tradition, our students and our community feel grounded.
-With our Back to School nights, Harvest Fair, Coffeehouse, holiday and spring concerts, Clothesline Arts Festival, grand friends days and many other celebrations and events which occur each year, the feel of stability, connection and joy is prevalent in our community.Quaker values.
-We are a Quaker school in which our belief in peace, integrity, compassion, simplicity, community, equality and stewardship ring loudly each school day.
+In teaching our students to see goodness in everyone, we prepare them for the world outside of Goshen – to be caring, compassionate, involved, invested, curious, problem-solving citizens of this earth.Tradition.
+Our embedded tradition grounds both students and our community.
+Back to School nights, the Harvest Fair, the Coffeehouse, holiday and spring concerts, the Clothesline Arts Festival, Celebration of Friends Days, and many other annual celebrations and events create a feeling of stability, connection, and joy in our community.Quaker values.
+We are a Quaker school, and our belief in peace, integrity, compassion, simplicity, community, equality, and stewardship rings loudly each school day.
 These values are not taught in isolation – they are woven into the fabric of Goshen Friends School.